Overinterpretation reveals image classification model pathologies: Discussion

-We find that state of the art image classifiers overinterpret small nonsensical patterns present in popular benchmark datasets, identifying strong class evidence in the pixel subsets that constitute these patterns.
-Despite their lack of salient features, these sparse pixel subsets are underlying statistical signals that suffice to accurately generalize from the benchmark training data to the benchmark test data.
-We found that different models rationalize their predictions based on different sufficient input subsets, suggesting that optimal image classification rules remain highly underdetermined by the training data.
-Models with superior accuracy tend to suffer less from model overinterpretation, which suggests that reducing overinterpretation can lead to more accurate models.
-In high-stakes image classification applications, we recommend using ensembles of diverse networks rather than relying on just a single model.
+We find that modern image classifiers overinterpret small nonsensical patterns present in popular benchmark datasets, identifying strong class evidence in the pixel-subsets that constitute these patterns.
+We introduced the Batched Gradient SIS method for the efficient discovery of such patterns.
+Despite their lack of salient features, these sparse pixel-subsets are underlying statistical signals that suffice to accurately generalize from the benchmark training data to the benchmark test data.
+We found that different models rationalize their predictions based on different sufficient input subsets, suggesting optimal image classification rules remain highly underdetermined by the training data.
+In high-stakes applications, we recommend ensembles of networks or regularization via input dropout.

-Our results call into question model interpretability methods whose outputs are encouraged to align with prior human beliefs regarding proper classifier operating behavior~\cite{adebayo2018sanity}.
-Given the existence of non-salient pixel subsets which alone suffice for correct classification, a model might solely rely on those patterns in its predictions.
-In this case, an interpretability method that faithfully describes the model should output these nonsensical rationales, whereas interpretability methods that bias rationales toward human priors may produce results that mislead users to think their models are behaving as intended.
+Our results call into question model interpretability methods whose outputs are encouraged to align with prior human beliefs of proper classifier operating behavior~\citep{adebayo2018sanity}.
+Given the existence of non-salient pixel-subsets that alone suffice for correct classification, a model may solely rely on such patterns.
+In this case, an interpretability method that faithfully describes the model should output these nonsensical rationales, whereas interpretability methods that bias rationales toward human priors may produce results that mislead users to think their models behave as intended.